Cashless Donations at Buddhist Temples on the Rise

 Anyone who spends time visiting Buddhist temples in Japan is familiar with the saisen-bako (賽銭箱), the donation box in which visitors toss 100-yen coins.
 These donations, along with larger annual donations and fees from various services rendered, keep temples afloat and operating.

-But as I discussed before, contributions to Buddhism temples have fallen in the past decade.
+But as I discussed before, contributions to Buddhist temples have fallen in the past decade.
 Temples in small towns have been hit the hardest.
 This has left temples scrambling to figure out ways to entice visitors and local parishioners to keep donating.

 One weapon at temple’s disposals: cashless payments.
 Temples such as Byodoji (平等時) in Anaka, Tokushima Prefecture, are supplementing the traditional wooden donation box with a touch screen that lets users donate just by swiping their devices.
 Other holy sites have followed suit.
 Kyoto’s Shimogamo Shinto Shrine (下鴨), for example, now accept various forms of cashless payment at the juyojo (授与所), the “gift shop” area where shrines sell temple seals and charms.